Adelaide II, Abbess of Quedlinburg: Involvement In The Investiture Controversy

 The Investiture Controversy began in 1076, between Pope Gregory VII (the most radical Pope seen yet) and Henry IV.
 Pope Gregory began the conflict with his writing and distribution of the Dictatus Papae, which consisted of a list of powers allotted to the Pope, under his control.
 When Henry IV attempted to appoint the Archbishop of Milan in 1076, Pope Gregory refused this appointment.
 Both leaders entered into a period of denouncing one another, until Pope Gregory VII excommunicated Henry IV in 1076.
 This ultimately led to the Saxon Rebellion in 1077.

-The Saxon Rebellion held space for many of Germany’s nobles to turn against Henry IV.
+The Saxon Rebellion held space for many of Germany's nobles to turn against Henry IV.
 Here, Adelaide II, used Quedlinburg as a prominent venue within the rebellion.
 Adelaide II and Henry IV, her brother, had a history of tension, which led to her siding against him within this conflict.
-In the past, Henry IV had his sister disgraced by one of his companions, and this resulted in a strain between the two.
-Adelaide II took this chance to work against Henry IV, and was not a supporter of his interests.(technically cite).
+In the past, rumors held that Henry IV had his sister disgraced by one of his companions, and this resulted in a strain between the two.
+Adelaide II took this chance to work against Henry IV, and was not a supporter of his interests.
 Therefore, Adelaide II went against her family, the Salian Dynasty, and sided with the church to reform the influence of the power between secular spiritual leaders.
 This speaks to her devotion to her role as abbess.

-Quedlinburg stuck out to be a prominent venue within the Saxon Rebellion, and in 1085, a Synod took place there in Quedlinburg, Germany, and was led by Gregory’s legate.
-Here they discussed Henry’s excommunication, and the ramification and consequences of the decision, therefore leading to further conversation about what was next.
+Quedlinburg stuck out to be a prominent venue within the Saxon Rebellion, and in 1085, a Synod took place there in Quedlinburg, Germany, and was led by Gregory's legate.
+Here they discussed Henry's excommunication, and the ramification and consequences of the decision, therefore leading to further conversation about what was next.
 The council ultimately held this Synod in support of the papacy.